copnio/ML-Chagas/README.md

+Hello everyone!

+This notebook is part of my undergraduate thesis in Chemistry at Universidad Industrial de Santander (2024).
+The goal is to build a machine learning model that can help detect Chagas disease using MALDI-TOF mass spectra from blood serum samples.

+IMPORTANT!!!

 Before running the notebook:

--Update the spectra folder path.
+-Update the spectra and classification folder path.
--Update the classification file path.

 -Make sure the sample order matches between spectra and labels.

 Required packages: